jason-ro/webflow-git/README.md

 ### Manual trigger

 You can launch the check manually.
-To achieve that, click the Actions link on the menu below your project name, then select `webflow-git` workflow and finally click on "Run workflow" button.
+To achieve that, click the Actions link on the menu below your project name, then select `webflow-git` workflow and finally click on "Run workflow" button:

 ![Trigger manually](https://user-images.githubusercontent.com/2506014/134331249-c2e64b87-3d8d-4dbd-b1d9-46352fd5d3bd.png)